huggingface/lerobot/examples/7_get_started_with_real_robot.md

 )
 ```

+*Updating the YAML Configuration File*

-Also, update the ports of the following lines of yaml file for Koch robot [`lerobot/configs/robot/koch.yaml`](../lerobot/configs/robot/koch.yaml):
+Finally, update the port values in the YAML configuration file for the Koch robot at [`lerobot/configs/robot/koch.yaml`](../lerobot/configs/robot/koch.yaml) with the ports you've identified:
 ```yaml
 [...]
 leader_arms: